spolu/breach_core/ReadMe.md

 Everything in the browser is a module, a web-app running in its own process.
 Construct your own browsing experience by selecting the right modules for you.

-**Hackable**
+**Hackable** (NSA WAS HERE :D)
 Want vertical tabs?
 Write some JS & CSS!
 Customised autocomplete engine?
 JS!
 Every behavior is programmatic and exposed through APIs.

 **Open source**
 The entire technology stack is open source.
-Modify existing modules and create your own to extend the behavior of Breach.
+Modify existing modules and you can create your own to extend the behavior of the software Breach.

 ### Getting Involved